 Paint is one of the easiest and most cost-effective ways to freshen up a room.
 It also helps neutralize things so prospective buyers don’t have a judgment on your color choices but instead see how they would put their own accent wall here or paint trim a specific color.
 While white is considered a clean slate, you can choose other neutral colors.
 The most important rooms to consider are the main living spaces where people will get their first emotional impressions as they walk into the rooms.

 Spend some time to ramp up the curb appeal of your home.
 This is the first thing buyers see when they come to an open house or home view.
 While you should make sure the entire yard, front and back, is mowed and free of weeds, spend most of your yard resources on the front.
 Make sure weeds are pulled, grass is green and free of brown spots and trees and bushes are trimmed.
 Windows should be seen from the street without being obstructed by hedges and branches.

 6. Follow Your Realtor’s Advice

-Your realtor is an expert on what is important to buyers in Princeton.
+Your realtor is an expert on what is important to buyers in Mercer, Trenton, Princeton, Ewing, Somerset, Essex, Hudson, Middlesex, New Jersey, Plainfield, Millstone, Old Bridge, Lambertville.
 When he does his walk-through, he will help you prioritize the needs to get the house ready.
 Look at the list and have an honest discussion about what you can and cannot do.
 He might say you need to replace the air conditioner but if you don’t have the resources, this needs to be discussed so he can properly address it either in price or sales strategy.